Berthold of Moosburg: Influences

+A page of a manuscript of Macrobuis' commentary on Cicero's Somnium Scipionis showing Berthold's own marginal glosses.

 He is notable for his work on the neo-Platonist Proclus Lycaeus' Elements of Theology (Institutio Theologica) writing Expositio super Elementationem theologicam Procli, which was done based on the Latin translation of Proclus's work by another Dominican, Willem van Moerbeke.
 Expositio would become the only commentary written on Proclus's works to have come the medieval age.'
 He attended Oxford, being dispatched there by his Dominican chapter for his studium generale.
 It is believed that during this time he would have discovered works that influenced him in his writings such as Thomas of York's Sapientiale, Macrobius' Comentarii in Somnium Scipionis, and most notably Proclus' Elementationem Theologicam, which Berthold cited ten times just in his glosses on Macrobius.
 Berthold's document, Expositio, was written after the condemnation of Eckhart, which led to a period of disunity and chaos within the Dominican order.

 Bronze image of Dietrich of Freiberg, a major influence on Berthold of Moosburg, as shown on the Fortuna-Brunnen in Munich, Germany.

 His Expositio super Elementationem theologicam Procli, written between 1340 and 1361, was a major statement of the importance for Platonism of Proclus.
-In the making of his Expositio, Berthold attempted to create a comprehensive written work that served as a bridge between the Christian Platonic view to the non-Christian Platonic view of his day.
-As a result, Berthold's written work Expositio incorporates both "Christian Platonic writings" and "non-Christian Platonic writings."
+In the making of his Expositio, Berthold sought to create a comprehensive written work that served as a bridge between the Christian and non-Christian Platonic view of his day.
+As a result, Berthold's Expositio incorporates both 'Christian Platonic writings' and 'non- Christian Platonic writings.'
+Berthold takes wisdom from Euclid, and 'adopts' the 'axiomatic' writing structure and style.
+He had a strong respect for Euclid and Euclid's published works.

 He opposed his Christian-Platonic synthesis to Aristotelian philosophy.
 His sources included Theodoric of Freiberg and Albertus Magnus.
 Following Proclus's model of two modes of duration, eternity and time, Berthold rejected the aevum, an intermediate mode of time held by Theodoric and Albertus.
 In Expositio Berthold makes 132 citations from 93 different chapters from Clavis.
-He uses these citations to reinterpret and to correct Proclus's doctorines to make it more inline with Christian and platonic belief.
+He uses these citations to reinterpret and to correct Proclus's doctrines to make it more inline with Christian and platonic belief.
 Further, in the making of Expositio, Berthold referenced and used several authors and written works on top of his use of Proclus' Elements of Theology in the making of Expositio.
-Some of the authors include but are not limited to Augustine of Hippo, Calcidius, Boethius, Apuleius, Macrobius, andIohannes or John Scotus Eriugena.
+Some of the authors include but are not limited to 'Augustine of Hippo, Calcidius, Boethius, Apuleius, Macrobius, and Iohannes or John Scotus Eriugena.'